|

 Trapper Education

-All first-time Oregon trappers need to complete an approved trapper education course.
+All first-time Oregon trappers need to complete an approved trapper education course which includes a knowledge test.
 The course is not required if you're trapping on land you own or lease.
 This also applies to your immediate family, or an agent you have authorized to control damage to livestock or agricultural crops on your property.

 Procedures for completing trapper course

-1. Review the Oregon Furbearer Trapping and Hunting Regulations.
+1. Take the online course and review the Oregon Furbearer Trapping and Hunting Regulations.

-2. Register and complete the online Oregon Trapper Exam.
+2. Register and complete the online Oregon Trapper Course and Exam.

 State trapper exam